kajiiiro/StringHelper/README.md

-split_sample
+StringHelper
 ============

-split string for c++
+add function to string for c++

-First, could you read the source?
-This program is very easy, so you'll understand it.
+Script languages have many function for string.
+But, c++ do not so.
+Because, I created it.